Baking Powder Substitute

 • Cornstarch (a filler)

-When baking powder is mixed with water, an acid-base reaction occurs between sodium bicarbonate and cream of tartar to release carbon dioxide gas.
-This results in the formation of bubbles that normally make the mixture rise.
+When baking powder is mixed with liquid, an acid-base reaction occurs between sodium bicarbonate and cream of tartar to release carbon dioxide gas.
+This results in the formation of bubbles that make the mixture rise.

 To make your own baking powder, you can pick and combine all the ingredients used to make the original baking powder.
 You’ll need cornstarch, baking soda, and cream of tartar.